NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 * `batchsize`: Minibatch size used in training.
 The default value is 2048. **Note that batchsize here is the global batch size across gpus and nodes , not per worker batch size.**

 * `vvgpu`: GPU indices used in the training process, which has two levels.
-For example: [[0,1],[1,2]] indicates that two nodes are used.
+For example: [[0,1],[1,2]] indicates that two physical nodes (each physical node can have multiple NUMA nodes) are used.
 In the first node, GPUs 0 and 1 are used while GPUs 1 and 2 are used for the second node.
 It is also possible to specify non-continuous GPU indices such as [0, 2, 4, 7].
 The default value is [[0]].

 * `repeat_dataset`: Whether to repeat the dataset for training.
 If the value is `True`, non-epoch mode training will be employed.
 Otherwise, epoch mode training will be adopted.
 The default value is `True`.